Moments of Endearment: Synopsis

 An overly protective widower father who learns to let go of his only child/daughter when she gets married.
 A grown daughter who has just returned home after studying abroad, falls for her dad's young co-worker and gets married right away.
-The father feeling lonely and bored with his only child out of the house falls in love with his younger female boss who also has an overly protective father that is worst then himself.
+The father feeling lonely and bored with his only child out of the house falls in love with his younger female boss who also has an overly protective father that is worse than himself.

 Plot summary

 Chung Ji Wai (Paul Chun) is a widower who is excited that his only child Chung Lok Yee (Miriam Yeung) is finally returning home after studying abroad for so many years.
-To mark the special occasion he goes to his bank vault to get his prized abalones he has been saving for a celebratory meal.
-On a bus ride to work that same morning he meets Chan Yau Chung (Nick Cheung), a well mannered young man.
-Wai sir as he is called by all his co-workers is the most senior sales rep at the insurance company he works for.
+To mark the special occasion, he goes to his bank vault to get his prized abalones he has been saving for a celebratory meal.
+On a bus ride to work that same morning, he meets Chan Yau Chung (Nick Cheung), a well mannered young man.
+Wai sir as he is called by all his co-workers, is the most senior sales rep at the insurance company he works for.
 He also manages the most under performing sales team in the company.
 His team has not been able to make their sales quota for months and is usually looked down upon by the other sales team.
 His boss Elaine (Louisa So) decides to add the new person in the company, which happens to be Chung to his sales team.
 Wai sir is happy with the addition of Chung on his team since Chung is bright and ambitious.

-At the airport Wai sir and Chung run into each other.
-Wai sir is there to pick up his daughter Yee, while Chung is there to pick up his best friend Fai (Michael Tse) whose mannerism are very feminine.
-Seeing Chung and Fai together, Wai sir immediate misinterpret the two to be in a same sex relationship when in fact Fai has a girlfriend named Virginia that takes him for granted.
-When Yee arrives Wai sir is extremely happy to see his daughter again but to his disappointment he meets Sue who is the friend Yee had written to him about.
+At the airport, Wai sir and Chung run into each other.
+Wai sir is there to pick up his daughter Yee, while Chung is there to pick up his best friend Fai (Michael Tse) whose mannerisms are very feminine.
+Seeing Chung and Fai together, Wai sir immediately misinterprets the two to be in a same sex relationship when in fact, Fai has a girlfriend named Virginia that takes him for granted.
+When Yee arrives, Wai sir is extremely happy to see his daughter again but to his disappointment he meets Sue who is the friend Yee had written to him about.
 Wai sir had originally thought Sue was a girl because of the name but Sue turns out to be a guy, Yee's boyfriend to be exact.
 Wai sir immediately dislikes Sue but hides it from his daughter in order to make her happy.
 Wai sir not trusting Sue, has his nephew Ying Wai follow Sue around, they soon find out that Sue has another girlfriend on the side.
 He tells his daughter but Yee does not believe him, disappointed in her father she goes to Sue's house to find someone to console but instead catches him in an intimate situation with his other girlfriend.